ProjectSynchro/copr-virtualbox-kvm/README.md

 ## Installation

-Activate the repo with `sudo dnf copr enable jackgreiner/virtualbox-kvm` and then run `sudo dnf update --refresh`.
+Activate the repo with `sudo dnf copr enable jackgreiner/virtualbox-kvm` and then install the package with `sudo dnf install VirtualBox-kvm --refresh`.

 To revert this, remove the copr repository with `sudo dnf copr remove jackgreiner/virtualbox-kvm` and then run `sudo dnf remove *VirtualBox-kvm*` to remove the virtualbox packages.